 Bhante Vimalaramsi at Dhamma Sukha teaches a technique he calls “The 6Rs” for focusing attention during meditation.
 I’ve found it super useful for meditation, but also for daily life.
 I made a little modification, now it’s only 5Rs, and I talked about it in Episode 38 of Buddha Bites: When I first started working with […]

-I’m in the midst of producing several Buddha Bites podcast episodes on Vedanā (aka Hedonic Tone).
-It’s been challenging; following are some deets about the process.
-As I wrote back in March, a 2019 retreat led by Akincano Weber and Dr. Judson Brewer hooked me on the implications of Vedanā.
-When I talk about Dharma […]
+I’m in the midst of producing several Buddha Bites podcast episodes on Vedanā (aka Hedonic Tone Edit 2023: aka Feeling Tone).
+It’s challenging!
+Some deets about the process: As I wrote back in March, a 2019 retreat led by Akincano Weber and Dr. Judson Brewer hooked me on the implications of Vedanā.
+When I talk […]

 We’re very much in experimentation phase here at DharmaPhD.
 To produce EP3 of Dharma PhDthe podcast, I used an audio editing program designed for podcasters called Descript.
 If you have three minutes and would like to smile, I cannot help but recommend their ad video.
 It’s delightful.
 But.
 The real thing to announce is that, […]